 The DC PDN specification is defined by the DC resistance, which is the PDN impedance at zero frequency.

-The AC PDN specification is defined by the target impedance, which is the maximum allowable PDN impedance in the specific frequency range.
-The frequency range is 1–100 MHz because the PDN of the board does not affect the PDN impedance above 100 MHz.
+The AC PDN specification is defined by the target impedance, which is the maximum allowable PDN impedance in the specific frequency range. the PDN of the board does not affect the PDN impedance above 100 MHz so the relevant frequency range is 1–100 MHz.

 Figure 1.1 shows a graph of the typical PDN specification and the board’s impedance profile.